 By Francesco Canepa

-LONDON, Jan 20 (Reuters) - A selloff in banking shares dragged Britain’s FTSE 100 off an eight-month high on Monday as a surprise loss by Germany’s Deutsche Bank was seen as a bad omen for UK lenders’ results.
+LONDON, Jan 20 (Reuters) - Britain’s top equity index was flat on Monday, held back by falls in banking shares as a surprise loss by Germany’s Deutsche Bank was seen as a bad omen for UK lenders’ results.

 The German bank blamed the loss on a fall in revenue at its debt-trading divisions as well as costs for litigation and restructuring.